apache/nuttx/configs/nucleo-f401re/README.txt

     TXD: PA2   CN9 pin 2(See SB13, 14, 62, 63).
 CN10 pin 35
          PD5

-  If you have a 3.3 V TTL to RS-232 converter then this is the most convenient serial console to use.
   UART2 is the default in all of these configurations.

+  TTL to RS-232 converter connection:

     Nucleo CN9  STM32F401RE
     ----------- ------------